MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 1. The average inspection time (duration of all completed inspections divided by the total number of inspections) is calculated using the **colTeamDurations** collection value and is stored in the **gblTeamAvgTime** variable.

-1. The top contributors bar chart (count of inspections grouped by owner) for the last 7 days is collected using the **colBarChartTemp** and **colBarChart** collections.
+1. The top contributors bar chart (count of inspections grouped by owner) for the last seven days is collected using the **colBarChartTemp** and **colBarChart** collections.

-1. The average inspection time for line chart (inspections time for inspections in the last 7 days grouped by form) are collected using the **colLineChartForms** and **colLineChart** collections.
+1. The average inspection time for line chart (inspections time for inspections in the last seven days grouped by form) are collected using the **colLineChartForms** and **colLineChart** collections.

 1. The **conInspectionStats** container displays the number of inspections that are pending review, pending action, closed inspections and the average completion time.